hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** If we're already in a trade, we should manage it instead of looking for new entries.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 13 handles position management logic within our OnTick function.
+We use PositionSelect to check if we already have an open position for the current symbol.
+If a position exists, we call our ManageOpenPosition function to check exit conditions and then return immediately, preventing the EA from looking for new entries while already in a trade.
+This ensures we maintain only one position at a time.
+If no position is found, we reset the bars in trade counter to zero, preparing for the next potential entry."

 ```mql5
    // STEP 3: Check if we already have a position open
    // PositionSelect returns true if a position exists for this symbol